aliakseiyanchuk/thegoalgame/README.md

 This simple app draws possible results of such a game, showing a great variability of possible output.

+Additionally, this app provides modifications to this game that is tuned to the specifics of the software development projects.

 ## A small theory
 The game shows the inefficiency of a balanced production pipeline (or a project team).
 A perfectly balanced production pipeline is where the capacity of the pipeline perfectly matches the work is given to it.